golfung/Data_Analysis/README.md

 ![305409698_1117410452196314_5352631464725865372_n](https://github.com/golfung/Data_Analysis/assets/77894515/470c5468-6d77-406b-98f1-5117cb0a5f2d)
 ## [Business Case: What affect to Yulu's revenues](https://github.com/golfung/Data_Analysis/tree/main/What_affect_to_Yulu%E2%80%99s_revenues)
 - I'm interested in trying statistics to solve real-world problems.
 So I'm going to try to solve why the company's revenue is declining and how to improve it.
+- The number of cycles rented is significant different across seasons by highest rented in Rainy season
 - Tool : R and SQL programming
 - Skill : Data Analytic, Visualization, Hypothesis testing